 Norway is level with the Shetland Islands (if you’re British) and so it is unlikely to ever be scorching.
 With this in mind and how quickly the weather can change, it is best to take a mix of clothes.

 It rained all night and battered the little wooden hut we had rented in Stavanager but had eased off in the morning.
 Just as we got to Preikestolen, it started to rain again.

 So far we’d been saved the embarrassment of wearing our lovely rain coats, sadly no more!
-Hiking Preikestolen was cold (even with the exertion of climbing), we wore lots of thin layers which were easily removable but it was still quite cold if you sat still for too long!
+Hiking Preikestolen (Pulpit Rock) was cold (even with the exertion of climbing), we wore lots of thin layers which were easily removable but it was still quite cold if you sat still for too long!